Kahwaji/Obsidian/BP/Alpega/Onsite Workshops/Gus.md

 - 5-10% credits - Mostly full credits.
 Corrections (partial credits) are rare

 Peak processing moments:
 - Daily for new customers/contracts
 - 3 times/month for renewals
 - Month-end for usage
--  all usage is invoiced calendar monthly
+- All usage is invoiced calendar monthly

 WTN contract information is in SF Opportunity and Subscription.
 Mostly the Opportunity, which is not yet being referenced by the existing implementation.